 A Will must meet specific drafting and signing requirements in order to be legal.
 Therefore, it should be done with a lawyer to ensure its validity and to ensure your wishes cannot be overturned.

-The benefits of using an estate planning lawyer may include:
+The benefits of using a Halifax estate planning lawyer may include:

 - reducing probate fees

 - ensuring your children are emotionally and financially taken care of upon your death according to your wishes.

 What Does an Estate Lawyer Do?

 An estate planning lawyer typically prepares three documents: a Will, a Power of Attorney and a Personal Directive.
 These documents appoint someone to step into your position if you are unable or unwilling to respond.
 A Will appoints a legal representative after death.
 A Power of Attorney appoints an alternate financial decision-maker to act for you while you are living.
 A Living Will/Personal Directive appoints someone to make your medical decisions if you cannot make them yourself.